Troubled Waters

 In a letter to the Palestinian Authority, Gallant further directed:

-“…it has been clarified…to the Palestinian Authority that we will not allow any damage to the altar, which has been defined as an archaeological site of historic cultural and religious significance.”
+“…it has been clarified…to the Palestinian Authority that we will not allow any damage to the altar, which has been defined as an archaeological site of historic, cultural and religious significance.”

-Events past and present underscored the necessity of Gallant’s manifesto.These include:
+Past and present events underscored the necessity of Gallant’s manifesto.
+These include:

 • In 2021, a Palestinian road crew damaged the outer “footprint” enclosing the Ebal altar.

-On the other hand, one can also perceive the necessity of these escort measures.
+One can also perceive the necessity of these escort measures.

 October 7, 2023